 Children’s Rights and the Environment

-Speech given by Dr. Rolph Payet, Executive Secretary of the Basel, Rotterdam and Stockholm (BRS) Conventions
+Speech given by Amelie Taoufiq, Legal Officer, on behalf of Dr. Rolph Payet, Executive Secretary of the Basel, Rotterdam and Stockholm (BRS) Conventions (UNEP)

 Excellencies, distinguished delegates, dear colleagues, friends, ladies and gentlemen: